45gfg9/45gfg9/README.md

 A student, teen, software and hardware tinkerer, far from pro.
 Want to be a full stack dev!

+Coping with all the reality things, can't really do some commits right now.

 If my code gets you vomit, I'm deeply sorry.

 Reach me at: